ThePacielloGroup/cupper/content/patterns/updating.md

 {{% fileTree %}}
 * themes
-    * infusion
+    * cupper
-    * infusion-old-1503389765972
+    * cupper-old-1503389765972
 {{% /fileTree %}}

 If you experience breaking changes and are having trouble fixing them, you can rename the old folder and revert to using it.
-In the meantime, you can [submit an issue](https://github.com/ThePacielloGroup/infusion/issues) with the "help" tag describing your problem.
+In the meantime, you can [submit an issue](https://github.com/ThePacielloGroup/cupper/issues) with the "help" tag describing your problem.

 {{% warning %}}
 The described update process relies on SVN because Github does not support downloading individual repository folders.
 If you have a Mac, SVN should be installed already.
-If not, or if you are on Windows, you can either install SVN or download the latest [**Infusion** theme folder](https://github.com/ThePacielloGroup/infusion/tree/master/themes/infusion) manually, using the Github web interface.
+If not, or if you are on Windows, you can either install SVN or download the latest [**Cupper** theme folder](https://github.com/ThePacielloGroup/cupper/tree/master/themes/cupper) manually, using the Github web interface.
 {{% /warning %}}